dotnet/training-tutorials/content/asp.net/getting-started/lesson-01.md

 }
 ```

-One more, restore the project's dependencies (so that this new dependency is downloaded):
+Once more, restore the project's dependencies (so that this new dependency is downloaded):

     > dotnet restore